Answered By: Harry L. Whitlock II Last Updated: Jun 27, 2017 Views: 39

-If you are an alumna of the University of Wyoming, the UW Alumni Association has graciously purchased access to a select set of databases.
-Although you must be an alumna of UW to get access, you do not have to be a member of the alumni association.
-This library guide will instruct you on how to gain access: http://libguides.uwyo.edu/alumni_services
+- Alumni of the University of Wyoming can gain access to a select set of databases graciously provided by the UW Alumni Association.
+Although you must be an alumnus of UW to get access, you do not have to be a member of the alumni association.
+This library guide will instruct you on how to gain access.

-Access to the databases is available at the public computer terminals at Coe Library, as well as the other branch libraries of the university in Laramie.
-Patrons can browse the databases and print the information that they locate.
+- Access to databases is available to any category of patron at the public computer terminals at Coe Library, as well as the other branch libraries of the university in Laramie.
+Patrons can browse the databases for the information they need.

-If you are a patron of you local Wyoming county or community library, some databases are available from the Wyoming State Library.
-These are separate from the university libraries.
+- If you are a patron of you local Wyoming county or community library, some very good databases are available from the Wyoming State Library.
+These databases are separate from the university libraries.
 The website is http://gowyld.net.
-Depending on the database that you are trying to access, you may be required to provide your Wyoming library card information.
+Depending on the database that you are trying to access, you may be required to log in using your Wyoming library card information.
 Please check with your local library for further information.

 Send a message to firstname.lastname@example.org

 Click on the chat icon located on the grey bar on the main library webpage